 St Matthew's believes that the responsibilities of parents is to ensure that their child has the correct uniform and expectations of appearance as stated above, it should be clean, in good repair and the child's name written on all items.
+With that in mind, please be aware that learning in Reception is fun but can be messy.
+We try our hardest to ensure children wear outdoor suits in the mud kitchen but from time-to-time, our children may come home with a little paint or mud on them.
+It's all part of the fun!

-If any parent has difficulties for any reason with fulfilling this request they are asked to speak to a senior member of staff to discuss their issues.
+If any parent has difficulties for any reason with fulfilling this request they are asked to speak to Mrs Black, our Pastoral Lead, to see if school can support with uniform needs.